For many courses, you need to send in written work by 10 November as part of your application - please check your course page or see the table below.

 What to send

-You should send written work that demonstrates your analytical, reasoning, language and writing skills, as appropriate for your chosen degree course.
+Please send written work that demonstrates your analytical, reasoning, language and writing skills, as appropriate for your chosen degree course.
 It must be original school or college work, marked by a teacher, and not re-written or corrected in any way.
 It may be typed or handwritten – as long as it is legible – and photocopies are acceptable.
-Individual course pages give more information about the best type of work to send and how long it should be, but no course will accept work longer than 2,000 words.
+We would expect each piece of written work to be no more than 2,000 words.
+You will need to complete a written work cover sheet for each piece of work that you submit.

-If you are not sure what to send, or if you are concerned that you do not have suitable written work, you should contact the college that is considering your application.
+If you are not sure what to send, or if you are concerned that you do not have suitable written work, please contact the college that is considering your application.

-Extended essays for the International Baccalaureate, Extended Projects, or other longer pieces of work which exceed the 2,000 word limit are not acceptable as submitted written work.
+Extended essays for the International Baccalaureate, Extended Project Qualification (EPQ), or other pieces of work which exceed the 2,000 word limit are not acceptable as submitted written work.
 However, you may like to submit an extract from an extended essay.
 Also, if you mention your essay in your personal statement, tutors may like to discuss this with you at interview if your application is shortlisted.

 All written work must be in English (except where required for Modern Languages).
-International students whose work is in a language other than English are asked to submit both the original work and their own translation into English.
+If your work is in another language please submit both the original work and your own translation into English.

 Is written work required?